 The main objective of the market analysis is to identify the opportunities and risks associated with the business.
 It will also help you to understand how you should prepare your marketing strategy, where you should invest in terms of marketing efforts, and avoid making the wrong decisions.

-With market analysis, you can identify the market entry barrier, market needs, and estimate the market attractiveness from a financial standpoint.
+With market analysis, you can identify the market entry barrier, and market needs, and estimate the market attractiveness from a financial standpoint.

-Once you complete your market analysis, it's time to identify the customers and needs of customers who are going to use your product or services, and this process is called customer analysis.
-Customer analysis is a key element of any successful marketing plan, as well as for your overall business plan.
+Once you complete your market analysis, it’s time to identify the customers and needs of customers who are going to use your product or services, and this process is called customer analysis.
+Customer analysis is a key element of any successful marketing plan, as well as your overall business plan.

-Customer analysis is critical for any business to succeed because if you do not know who is going to your offerings, what your customers want, no business can succeed.
+Customer analysis is critical for any business to succeed because if you do not know who is going to your offerings, and what your customers want, no business can succeed.

 Now that you know customer analysis is that important, it is time to learn how you can perform strong customer analysis.